NUSTM/ECA-Reading-List/README.md

 # Emotion-Cause-Analysis
 This is a reading list on the task of Emotion Cause Analysis maintained by Zixiang Ding, Fanfan Wang, and Jiaming An.
-Last update time: 20210623.
+Last update time: 20210827.

-- [ ] 更新IJCAI 2021, ACL 2021 文献 (未发布)
-- [x] 更新ACL 2020, EMNLP 2020, COLING 2020, NLPCC 2020, AAAI 2021文献 2021.6.23

 ### Contents